 To review the AHA Scientific Statement on the subject, see the article "Practice Standards for Electrocardiographic Monitoring in Hospital Settings."12

-Remote patient monitoring (RPM) solutions such as the ZephyrLIFE™ hospital system may provide a cost-effective alternative for cases in which physiologic monitoring is desired but the patient does not meet the AHA criteria for cardiac telemetry.
+Remote monitoring and wearable patient monitoring technology may provide a cost-effective alternative for cases in which physiologic monitoring is desired but the patient does not meet the AHA criteria for cardiac telemetry.

 1. Chen EH, Hollander JE.
 When do patients need admission to a telemetry bed?
 J Emerg Med.
 2007;33(1):53-60.

 2. Benjamin EM, Klugman RA, Luckmann R, Fairchild DG, Abookire SA.
 Impact of cardiac telemetry on patient safety and cost.
 Am J Manag Care.
 2013;19(6):e225-232.